 A behavioral pilot study was conducted to assess whether the changes in the stimulation paradigm compared to the original publication (Atlas et al., 2010) would still lead to the desired modulation of participants' pain perception.
 Specifically, we needed to ensure that the effect of the expectation modulation paradigm on the perceived intensity would last for the entire stimulation, which was extended from 10s in Atlas et al. to 50s in the present paradigm to accommodate for the frequency tagging approach.
-To achieve this, participants rated their perception of the thermonociceptive stimuli continuously during the application of the stimulation.
-10 healthy participants (24.3 $\pm$ 2.9, 2 males) were recruited.
+To achieve this, participants rated their perception of the thermonociceptive stimuli continuously during the application of the stimulus on the VAS, allowing to track the time course of their perception over the entire stimulation.
+10 healthy participants ( $24.3 \pm 2.9$ , 2 males) were recruited.
 The procedure of the pilot was identical to the experimental setup described previously, with the addition of the continuous rating.